PySimpleGUI/DocsCleanup/Home tab/1_HEADER_top_part.md

 You will be auto-forwarded to the right destination.
 There are multiple tabs on ReadTheDocs.
 One for the main readme and one for the Cookbook.
 There are other documents there like an architectural design doc.

-The Cookbook has approx 27 "Recipes" or short programs that can be easily copied and pasted.
+The Cookbook has approx. 27 "Recipes" or short programs that can be easily copied and pasted.

 ## Demo Programs